XaraRoy/Cal-ico/README.md

 4. Approve the request for notifications.
 5. Set the notification time and preferences.
 6. Save the event, and you're all set to receive reminders!
+7. *You will only receive noticiations on the device you last connected with.

 ### Setting Up Recurring Events: